Dragon8029/100-days-of-code/Attempt3.md

 Finished working on the "Build a Survey Form" from @freeCodeCamp, it's taking longer than I expected.
 But still a good learning experience.

+##A3D45

+*June 19, 2018*

+After taking a couple days off, I started working on the "Product Landing page" from @freeCodeCamp.